jfbastien/ponies/README.rst

 try to entertain my audience rather than lose their attention while they read.
 The main objectives of this presentation are:

- * Introduce native code on the web.
+ * Introduce native code on the web, discussing PNaCl_ and Emscripten_.
  * Showcase some of what's been possible for a while.
- * Showcase a shiny new development environment.
+ * Showcase a shiny new in-browser development environment.
  * Discuss how that development environment works.
  * Discuss How users are kept safe while developers get the ponies listed above.
  * Open up some future evolution, and hopes for standardization.